MicrosoftDocs/winrt-related/winrt-related-src/toolkits/winui3/index.md

 ### Controls and features

-The current (February 2020) update to the Alpha brings the addition of a chromium-based Microsoft Edge [WebView2](https://github.com/microsoft/microsoft-ui-xaml/issues/1658).
-This Alpha release of the WebView2 has the following limitations worth noting:
+The latest (February 2020) update to the WinUI 3.0 Alpha adds a chromium-based Microsoft Edge [WebView2](https://github.com/microsoft/microsoft-ui-xaml/issues/1658) control.
+This release of the WebView2 control has the following known issues:

-* A limited API/feature set
+* A limited API/feature set.
-  - See [API draft](https://github.com/microsoft/microsoft-ui-xaml-specs/blob/master/active/WebView2/WebView2_spec.md) for more details
+  - See [API draft](https://github.com/microsoft/microsoft-ui-xaml-specs/blob/master/active/WebView2/WebView2_spec.md) for more details.
-* Current Beta version of Microsoft Edge is required
+* Current Beta version of Microsoft Edge is required.
-  - Note: if Microsoft Edge is later upgraded, there is no guarantee that the WebView2 will continue to work
+  - Future updates to Microsoft Edge might cause the WebView2 control to stop working.
-* Inclusion of the public [Microsoft Edge core WebView2 Nuget package](https://www.nuget.org/packages/Microsoft.Web.WebView2) is necessary
+* The public [Microsoft Edge core WebView2 Nuget package](https://www.nuget.org/packages/Microsoft.Web.WebView2) is required.
-    - The [version 0.8.355](https://www.nuget.org/packages/Microsoft.Web.WebView2/) of the above Nuget package is known to work
+  - [Version 0.8.355](https://www.nuget.org/packages/Microsoft.Web.WebView2/) is the latest Nuget package known to work.
-* Accessibility support is not complete
+* Incomplete accessibility support.
-* Z-order issue
+* Z-order issue.
-    - Alpha WebView2 will always render on top of all other content
+  - Alpha WebView2 is always rendered on top of other content.
-* Keyboard input integration is limited
+* Limited support for Keyboard input.
-    - Basic keyboard input is working, however other text input scenarios are yet to be completed
+  - Basic keyboard input works as expected.
+However, other text input scenarios are incomplete.
-* Touch input does not work correctly when using DPI scaling
+* Touch input does not work correctly when using DPI scaling.
-  - Leave your DPI at 100% if you would like to utilize touch input in the WebView2
+  - DPI should be set to 100%.

 The following list shows the UI controls and features that are not included (or not fully functional) in the current Alpha build.